miielab/miienlp/examples/text_cleaning.md

 ```

 ### Clean Counts input.yaml Example

-If you want to use the cleaning txt file to feed into TokenCounts package, you have to set your yaml file like this:
+If you want to feed the `cleaning.txt` file into the `TokenCounts` package, you have to set your yaml as follows:

 ```
 ---